ASaiM/documentation/framework/tools/available_tools/pretreatments/control_quality/quality_treatment.rst

 Principle
 =========

-Based on :ref:`quality estimations <for-users-pretreatments-quality-control-estimation>`, sequences must be treated.
+Based on :ref:`quality estimations <framework-tools-available-pretreatments-control-quality-estimation>`, sequences must be treated.
 Better quality generated sequences will limit the bias in downstream analysis.

 In general, quality treatments are: